comoc/grainField/README.md

 *grainField* is a tool for VJ (video jockey), mixes movie files, synchronize visual effects to the sounds and separate pixels into point cloud.

-You can use a keyboard, MIDI devices and OSC cliant applications as controller.
+You can use a keyboard, MIDI devices and OSC cliant applications as a controller.

 ## Screenshot
 This is an example.